 HM: Currently we count 30 members and we are becoming more and more professional.
 We will become, a network-related organization that works based on common themes.

-We have 7 to 8 big themes that are really important to our business and have expert groups that meet once or twice a year to discussed these and share their knowledge.
-Our knowledge management and information system will become more and more important – you can put a question online and within a few days you have 10 to 12 countries answering it.
+We have 7 to 8 big themes that are really important to our business and have expert groups that meet once or twice a year to discuss these and share their knowledge.
+Our knowledge management and information system will become more and more important – you can put a question online and within a few days, you have 10 to 12 countries answering it.
 It is all about knowledge sharing and knowledge creation.

 JT: How is the relationship between EuroPris and the European Commission?
 Is EuroPris recognised as a reliable and valuable partner before the European Commission, does it influence any new policies?